Guides

 That doesn’t always happen, and we’ve managed to get multiple links to our clients’ blogs published in the past ourselves, but it’s something to consider.

 If you can, try linking to other pages on your site instead of your blog.
-Case studies and research pages are a much better choice.
+Case studies and research pages, for example, are a much better choice.

 A good rule of thumb is that the more trustworthy your page looks, the higher its chances of getting accepted.